Updated By: Forrest Schaffer

-For the last few months, Google has had an exclusive beta kept underwraps for select accounts at Seer.
-The beta is a new bidding strategy called Maximize Conversions.
+In May 2017, Google had an exclusive beta kept under wraps for select accounts at Seer.
+At the time, this beta was a new bidding strategy called Maximize Conversions.

-The beta was initially only available to run as a 4-week experiment within a select number of campaigns that Google chose based on a specific set of criteria.
+The maximize conversions beta was initially only available to run as a 4-week experiment within a select number of campaigns that Google chose based on a specific set of criteria.

 When Google first introduced this exclusive beta to only four accounts at Seer, we asked what factors they were using to determine which campaigns could test the beta.
 There were two main pieces of criteria that we could get our hands on: